tyh835/kubernetes-deployments/README.md

 # About

-Kubernetes templates for deploying infrastructure as code.
+Kubernetes templates for deploying various applications.

 ## Ruby on Rails

-This project uses GKE for Kubernetes deployment of a Ruby on Rails application.
+This project uses GKE to deploy a Rails application.
 To deploy, run the following commands in sequence:

 1. `kubectl apply -f templates/postgres.yaml`